autonomousvision/gaussian-opacity-fields/README.md

 # Training and Evaluation Comming soon

 # Acknowledgements
 This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [Mip-Splatting](https://github.com/autonomousvision/mip-splatting).
-Regularizations are extended from [2DGS](https://surfsplatting.github.io/).
+Regularizations are taken from [2DGS](https://surfsplatting.github.io/).
 Tetrahedra triangulation is taken from [Tetra-NeRF](https://github.com/jkulhanek/tetra-nerf).
 Marching Tetrahdedra is adapted from [Kaolin](https://github.com/NVIDIAGameWorks/kaolin/blob/master/kaolin/ops/conversions/tetmesh.py) Library.
 We thank all the authors for their great work and repos.

 # Citation
 If you find our code or paper useful, please cite